-Redemptions in connection with our initial business combination of public shares by our affiliates Redemptions if we fail to compelete an inintial business combination Calculation of Redemptions at the time of If we seek shareholder If we do not redemption our initial business approval of our initial consummate an initial price combination may be made business combination, our business combination pursuant to a tender offer sponsor, directors, within 24 months from or in connection with a officers, advisors or their the closing of this shareholder vote.
-The affiliates may purchase offering, we will redeem redemption price will be shares in privately all public shares at a the same whether we negotiated transactions or per-share price, payable conduct redemptions in the open market either in cash, equal to the pursuant to a tender offer prior to or following aggregate amount, then or in connection with a completion of our initial on deposit in the trust shareholder vote.
-In either business combination. account (which is case, our public There is no limit to the initially anticipated to be shareholders may redeem prices that our sponsor, \$10.00 per share), their public shares for cash directors, officers, including interest earned equal to the aggregate advisors or their affiliates on the funds held in the amount then on deposit in may pay in these trust account and not the trust account transactions.
-If they previously released to calculated as of two engage in such us to pay our income business days prior to the transactions, they will be taxes, if any (less up to consummation of the initial restricted from making any \$100,000 of interest to business combination such purchases when they (which is initially are in possession of any expenses) divided by anticipated to be \$10.00 material nonpublic the number of then per share), including information not disclosed outstanding public interest earned on the to the seller or if such shares. funds held in the trust purchases are prohibited account and not previously by Regulation M under the released to us to pay our Exchange Act.
-We do not income taxes, if any, currently anticipate that divided by the number of such purchases, if any, the then-outstanding public would constitute a tender shares, subject to the offer subject to the tender limitation that no offer rules under the redemptions will take place Exchange Act or a going- if all of the redemptions private transaction subject would cause our net to the going-private rules tangible assets to be less under the Exchange Act; than \$5,000,001 and any however, if the purchasers limitations (including but determine at the time of not limited to cash any such purchases that requirements) agreed to in the purchases are subject connection with the to such rules, the negotiation of terms of a purchasers will be proposed business required to comply with
+Redemptions at the time of If we seek shareholder our initial business combination may be made pursuant to a tender offer or in connection with a shareholder vote.
+The redemption price will be the same whether we conduct redemptions pursuant to a tender offer or in connection with a shareholder vote.
+In either case, our public shareholders may redeem their public shares for cash directors, officers, equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of the initial business combination (which is initially anticipated to be \$10.00 per share), including interest earned on the funds held in the trust account and not previously released to us to pay our income taxes, if any, divided by the number of the then-outstanding public would constitute a tender shares, subject to the limitation that no redemptions will take place Exchange Act or a goingif all of the redemptions would cause our net tangible assets to be less than \$5,000,001 and anv limitations (including but not limited to cash requirements) agreed to in the purchases are subject connection with the negotiation of terms of a proposed business combination.